 In each individual session we treat all information as common knowledge.
 However, we won’t routinely give each partner a detailed catch up at the next joint session.
 Effectively, what is discussed in the individual sessions is handled with discretion.

 If we are told a secret we will use our discretion in deciding how to deal with it.
 The way we decide which secrets are problematic is to ask the question:

-“Does this secret hinder the couple’s goal for therapy?”
+“Does this secret compromise the couple’s goal for therapy?”